ealtili/Blog/Financial_Derivatives.md

 # Financial Derivatives
 In this series of blog I will share my notes on financial derivatives.
+Today we're going to look at

+ - What are Financial Derivative
+ - Who Trades
+ - Why

+##
-Today we're going to lea what are financial derivatives who trades them and why so let's get started what is a financial derivative a financial derivative is an
+ what are financial
+derivatives who trades them and why so let's get started what is a financial derivative a financial derivative is an